bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 ```

 ## Text accessibility
 Text accessibility involves making content readable and understandable.
-You can achieve text accessibility by using the following:
+You can achieve text accessibility using the following methods:
 * Color contrast
 * Text headings
 * Text size and alignment